Water and Sewer Are Billed Quarterly

 We accept check, cash and money order.
 Credit card payments can be made online via the website here (a nominal service fee will be applied to your bill).

 Payments can be made:

-- In our drop box (located in the vestibule area before entering the lobby area).
+- Checks, money orders and cash can be placed in our dropbox, which is located in the vestibule of our building.
 This area is open 24 hours a day, 7 days a week.

-Payments made after the due date will be charged a 10% penalty on the remaining balance of the current charges.
+Payments made after the due date will be charged a 10% penalty on the current outstanding charges.